Mookuthi Amman: Music

 The music is composed by Girishh G. with lyrics written by Pa.
 Vijay.
 The first single "Aadi Kuththu", sung by L. R. Eswari, was released on 2 November 2020.
 Another single "Bhagavathi Baba", sung by Anthony Daasan, was released on 5 November.
 The full album was released by Think Music on 7 November 2020.
 For the Telugu-dubbed version Ammoru Thalli, the lyrics were written by Rahman.
+Vaibhav Joshi and Nishant Singh wrote the lyrics for the Hindi-dubbed version.

 Release

 Mookuthi Amman was scheduled to release in theatres on 8 May 2020, but was then postponed due to the COVID-19 pandemic.
-In late October 2020, it was announced that the film would be having a direct-to-digital release via Disney+ Hotstar, on the occasion of Diwali, 14 November 2020.
-The film's digital rights were acquired for ₹20 Crores.
+In late October 2020, it was announced that the film would be having a direct-to-streaming release via Disney+ Hotstar, on the occasion of Diwali, 14 November 2020.
 The Telugu-dubbed version Ammoru Thalli was released on the same day, and premiered on Star Maa on 7 March 2021, and registered an average TRP rating of 6.62.
 The Tamil version of the film was telecast through Vijay TV on 14 April 2021, and the Malayalam version premiered on Asianet on 18 April 2021.

-Reception
+The Hindi-dubbed version directly premiered on Goldmines TV channel on 26 November 2022.

+Critical reception

-Baradwaj Rangan of Film Companion South wrote, "If Balaji wants to write a serious film about us and God, then that's his prerogative.
+Baradwaj Rangan wrote for Film Companion, "If Balaji wants to write a serious film about us and God, then that's his prerogative.
 But this film, with its wild shifts in tone, never finds its footing".
 K. Janani of India Today wrote, "Mookuthi Amman is a clever and smart Amman film that is relevant in today's times and questions several important issues plaguing the country."
 Manoj Kumar R of The Indian Express wrote, "There is not a single dull moment in Mookuthi Amman even when things don't add up in terms of logic or continuity.
 And it is one of the redeeming qualities of Mookuthi Amman."

 Srivatsan S. of The Hindu wrote, "Balaji operates within the limitations – both as an actor and writer – that may have worked in his favour to a certain extent in LKG and now, in Mookuthi Amman."
 Nandini Ramnath of Scroll.in wrote, "The humour, mostly rumbustious and occasionally sly, is superbly performed by the cast.
 While Balaji makes a convincing truth-seeker, Urvashi hogs the show as his garrulous and addle-brained mother.
 Nayanthara is perfect as the glamorous goddess with an enviable wardrobe and jewellery collection and her own special back-light, which bathes her in an irresistible glow."

+Sequel

+A sequel was announced on 13 July 2024, which was titled Mookuthi Amman 2 with Nayanthara reprising her role.
+The producers announced that Sundar C will direct the film, instead of Balaji.